 A contested divorce basically means you and your spouse disagree on certain aspects of the divorce.
 This could be a small disagreement or a large dispute.
 Either way, the process is typically longer and more expensive.

 - Alimony: Negotiating alimony with your spouse is not the most appealing conversation.
 However, if you are trying to save on time, try to come to an agreement without excessive court involvement.
-You can do this be evaluating both you and your spouse’s separate assets, income, benefits and expense information.
+You can do this by evaluating both you and your spouse’s separate assets, income, benefits, and expense information.

 - Custody: Talking about your children is a delicate situation, but custody is extremely important.
 Sit down and discuss with your spouse about what is best for your child.
 Who should have physical custody?
 Would your child benefit from living in a certain neighborhood, or close to school?
 Make it about them, not you.